-- Rule 1207(10) of the Listing Manual of the SGX-ST
+- 76 Rule 1207(10) of the Listing Manual of the SGX-ST

-- Rule 1207(10C) of the Listing Manual of the SGX-ST
+- 77 Rule 1207(10C) of the Listing Manual of the SGX-ST

-- Provision 1.4 of the 2018 Code
+- 78 Provision 1.4 of the 2018 Code

-- Provision 11.1 of the 2018 Code
+- 79 Provision 11.1 of the 2018 Code

-- Provision 11.2 of the 2018 Code
+- 80 Provision 11.2 of the 2018 Code

-- Provision 11.3 of the 2018 Code
+- 81 Provision 11.3 of the 2018 Code

 Provision 11.4 of the 2018 Code provides that the company's constitution (or other constitutive documents) allow for absentia voting at general meetings of shareholders.
 Principle 11 of the 2018 Code provides, inter alia, that the company treats all shareholders fairly and equitably in order to enable them to exercise shareholders' rights and have the opportunity to communicate their views on matters affecting the company.
 Voting in absentia by mail, facsimile or email, is currently not permitted by the Company's Constitution, which constitutes a variation from Provision 11.4 of the 2018 Code.
-The Company is of the view that the intent of Principle 11 was met, as the existing arrangement whereby shareholders have the opportunity to vote by proxy is adequate in enabling shareholders to exercise their rights and have the opportunity to vote.
+The Company is of the view that the intent of Principle 11 was met, as the existing arrangement whereby shareholders have the opportunity to vote.
 Moreover, to allow voting in absentia by mail, facsimile or email would require careful consideration of various factors, including the integrity of information and authentication of the identity of shareholders.82